the adams tapes

 A series of films about the church and the Nazis, based on newly processed home movies, never shown before, of Germany’s most prominent Christian leaders of the 1930s.
 James Luther Adams, professor emeritus of Christian ethics, and George Huntston Williams, professor emeritus of church history, recount their personal remembrances of these influential leaders and discuss the dynamics of that turbulent period.

-No Authority but from God – Volume 1 (28 minutes)
+No Authority but from God – Volume 1 (28 minutes).
+See below to view this video.

 Personal reflections of both pro-Nazi and anti-Nazi church leaders.
 Includes Martin Niemöller, Reichbishop Ludwig Muller, Rudolf Bultmann, Karl Barth, and underground Confessing Church ministers and seminarians.